Vlad6422/VUT_IPK_Client/Readme.md

    - A mail server handles the sending, receiving, and storage of emails.
 It processes incoming email requests from clients and stores messages in users' inboxes or sends new emails to their intended recipients.

 - **DNS Server:**
-   - A DNS (Domain Name System) server translates human-readable domain names (like www.example.com) into IP addresses that computers can understand and use for routing network traffic.
+   - A DNS (Domain Name System) server translates human-readable domain names (like "www.example.com") into IP addresses that computers can understand and use for routing network traffic.

 - **Proxy Server:**
    - A proxy server acts as an intermediary between clients and other servers.
 It can improve security, performance (via caching), and anonymity by filtering traffic or masking the client's real IP address.

 As a result, the server is a very important part in IT and we can say that the entire Internet works thanks to servers.
 In our project, this is a very important part since our client communicates with a remote server.
+In IPK25 project we use standart approach when client is .NET application in my situation or C,C++ that is running on client side and server is application that runs far from client (We dont know in what language, it is not important we comunicate using packets) and they communicate using Sockets.
+Next esction about sockets and it will be more that enough to understnand background of project.

 ## Network socket

 In computer science, a network socket is an endpoint connected through a computer network.
 With the rise of the Internet, most communication between computers is done using the TCP/IP protocol family.
 The actual data transfer is done over IP, so the term "Internet socket" is also used.
 A user socket is a handle (an abstract reference) that a program can use when calling a network application programming interface (API), such as "send this data to this socket."

-Sockets are often just integers that reference a table of active connections.
+For more information use open-sources.
+Also will be good to read Microsoft [System.Net.Sockets Namespace](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets?view=net-9.0) for better understanding how to use it in .NET applications.

 In my project i use abstractions above sockets, so you will not see how i use it.
-But classes TcpClient and UdpClient uses it.
+But classes [TcpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient?view=net-9.0) and [UdpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient?view=net-9.0) uses it. **They are part of Sockets namespace.**

 # Introduction

-This project involves the development of a client application that communicates with a remote server using the **IPK25-CHAT** protocol.
-The protocol offers two transport protocol variants: **UDP** and **TCP**.
-The task was to implement both variants, focusing on the networking aspects of the communication between the client and the server.
+This project involves the development of a client application that communicates with a remote server using the **IPK25-CHAT** protocol like it was desribed in Theory section.
+The protocol offers two transport protocol variants **UDP** and **TCP**.
+The task/project was to implement both variants, focusing on the networking aspects of the communication between the client and the server.

 The **IPK25-CHAT** protocol defines several message types such as **AUTH**, **JOIN**, **MSG**, **BYE**, **PING**, **ERR**, **CONFIRM**, **REPLY** each with specific parameters and behaviors.
-The client must handle these message types appropriately, sending the required data and processing responses from the server based on the protocol's specifications.
+The client must handle these message types appropriately, sending the required data and processing responses from the server based on the protocol/project's specifications.

-The primary focus of this implementation was the correct handling of the networking layer.
+The primary focus of this implementation was the correct handling of the networking layer, message processing, error handling, correct outputs, correct termination atd.
 This includes managing connections like UDP or stream-based communication of TCP.
-The client must perform actions such as authentication, joining chat channels, sending and receiving messages, and gracefully handling errors or connection terminations.
+The client must perform actions such as authentication, joining chat channels, sending and receiving messages, and gracefully handling errors or connection terminations as described before.

 Throughout the development, attention was given to the correct formatting of messages, correct using of transport protocols, FSM machine states.
 The client implements **IPK25-CHAT** protocol specification, enabling interaction with the server using both UDP and TCP variants.

-Next, the project will be described, its structure, how it should work, its state, what packets look like, error handling, client output, and so on.
+Next, the project will be described, its structure, how it should work, its state, what packets look like, error handling, client output, and so on it was taken from documentaion to project.

-*You can skip it to Implementation...
+***You can skip it to Implementation...**